What the hell is it?

 So what’s the catch?
 Like any business venture that involves large sums of money, there are some risks involved.

 - The landlord doesn’t have the money to pay the tenant back.
-This happens all the time.
+This happens all the time and is something to carefully consider.
 The tenant will eventually get their money back but there are often delays.
-In this situation the tenant can either keep living in the property rent free until the money is returned or they can do what’s called a traspaso.
-A traspaso is when the current tenant legally transfers the housing agreement to a new tenant in exchange for the original sum of cash.
+In this situation, the tenant can either keep living in the property rent free until the money is returned or they can do what’s called a traspaso (tranfer), which is when the current tenant legally transfers the housing agreement to a new tenant in exchange for the original sum of cash.
 The problem with traspaso is that it’s up to the current tenant to find a new tenant which can take months or sometimes even years.

 - The landlady dies and her children go AWOL.
-This happened to my suega.
-She took an anticrético on a small shop near the city centre about 10 years ago and during the contract her landlady died.
+This happened to my suega who took an anticrético on a small shop near the city center about 10 years ago and during the contract her landlady died.
 The children inherited the building but have ignored any requests to return the money or organise a traspaso.
 My suegra still has the legal right to use that building and talks about opening a shop every so often.
-For the most part it’s been sitting there empty for 10 years.
-This situation is very rare because the value of the shop is far higher than the anticrético.
-Normally the owner would pay back the anticrético and sell the shop for a large profit.
+For the most part, it’s been sitting there empty for 10 years.
+This situation is very rare because the value of the shop is far higher than the anticrético so normally the owner would pay back the anticrético and sell the shop for a large profit.
 I read on a popular expat website that after a certain amount of time the tenant automatically gains ownership of the property, which is something my suegra needs to look into.

 Despite these risks, anticrético is considered by most Bolivians to be a safe and sensible investment if all the right precautions are taken.
-If you have stable employment and don’t need to urgently access your savings you can spend years living rent free.
-You can then “cash out” once you have enough to buy your own property.
+If you have stable employment and don’t need to urgently access your savings, you can spend years living rent free, which is exactly what many people do.
+You can then “cash out” once you have enough money to buy your own property.

-I spent several months looking at places on anticrético.
-I saw some good ones in my first month here but was reluctant to take them because I hadn’t received a visa yet.
-If my visa was denied I could have been out of pocket a hefty sum of cash.
+I spent several months looking at places for anticrético.
+There were some good ones in my first month here but I was reluctant to take them because I hadn’t received a visa yet.
+If my visa was denied, I could have been out of pocket a hefty sum of cash (in hindsight that never would have happened).